This cube has sides of one unit:

 These two pyramid shapes can be combined to form a star tetrahedron (or one-half the volume of the cube):

-As a compound of two regular tetrahedra, the star tetrahedron is sometimes referred to as the stella octangula or “eight-pointed star” even though viewing it from above only shows six points:
+As a compound of two regular tetrahedra, the star tetrahedron has edges of √2 and is sometimes referred to as the stella octangula or “eight-pointed star” even though viewing it from above only shows six points:

 Why is this shape significant?
 Another word for the star tetrahedron is the Merkaba.
-It harmonizes male and female energy, much like a Yin/Yang symbol.
-The star of David is a two dimensional version of a Merkaba, and was reputed to have been painted on the shields of the armies of King David as a symbol of divine protection.
+It harmonizes opposing energy, much like the Yin/Yang symbol.
+The Star of David is a two-dimensional version of a Merkaba, and was reputed to have been painted on the shields of the armies of King David as a symbol of divine protection.
 The Merkaba steps down source energy into the physical and is an invocation of the phrase “as above, so below”.
 Here is a representation surrounding the human body:

 The male and female tetrahedra spin in opposite directions with the male (anticlockwise) and female (clockwise) spinning according to the fibonacci 34:21 ratio.
 Seen from above you can start to appreciate Ezekiel’s famous vision of the Divine Throne with its “wheels within wheels”: